eic/epic-prod/docs/RECO/25.08.0/index.md

             2GeV , Sub-directory or File Count:1
                 3to50deg , Sub-directory or File Count:116
             40GeV , Sub-directory or File Count:1
-                3to50deg , Sub-directory or File Count:1159
+                3to50deg , Sub-directory or File Count:1165
             500MeV , Sub-directory or File Count:1
-                3to50deg , Sub-directory or File Count:21
+                3to50deg , Sub-directory or File Count:22
             5GeV , Sub-directory or File Count:1
-                3to50deg , Sub-directory or File Count:104
+                3to50deg , Sub-directory or File Count:106
             60GeV , Sub-directory or File Count:1
+                3to50deg , Sub-directory or File Count:1068
+        proton , Sub-directory or File Count:8
+            100MeV , Sub-directory or File Count:2
+                3to50deg , Sub-directory or File Count:35
+                45to135deg , Sub-directory or File Count:23
+            10GeV , Sub-directory or File Count:2
+                3to50deg , Sub-directory or File Count:203
+                45to135deg , Sub-directory or File Count:284
+            1GeV , Sub-directory or File Count:2
+                3to50deg , Sub-directory or File Count:37
+                45to135deg , Sub-directory or File Count:38
+            200MeV , Sub-directory or File Count:2
+                3to50deg , Sub-directory or File Count:31
+                45to135deg , Sub-directory or File Count:31
+            20GeV , Sub-directory or File Count:2
+                3to50deg , Sub-directory or File Count:381
+                45to135deg , Sub-directory or File Count:408
+            2GeV , Sub-directory or File Count:2
+                3to50deg , Sub-directory or File Count:91
+                45to135deg , Sub-directory or File Count:57
+            500MeV , Sub-directory or File Count:2
+                3to50deg , Sub-directory or File Count:31
+                45to135deg , Sub-directory or File Count:32
+            5GeV , Sub-directory or File Count:2
-                3to50deg , Sub-directory or File Count:1013
+                3to50deg , Sub-directory or File Count:101
+                45to135deg , Sub-directory or File Count:128
 epic_craterlake_without_zdc , Sub-directory or File Count:2
     DIS , Sub-directory or File Count:1
         BeAGLE1.03.02-1.0 , Sub-directory or File Count:1